About The Daisy Foundation

 Anyone can nominate a nurse for the DAISY Award (i.e. patients, visitors, nurses, physicians, employees, etc.).
 Nurses will be evaluated according to the following criteria:

-- Demonstrates outstanding clinical skills and decision-making capabilities.
+- Demonstrates extraordinary clinical skills and is a mentor to staff.